AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ## Using EXISTS Versus IN

-Using EXISTS versus IN depends on the type of results you are trying to return.
-If you are only interested in a single value, use the EXISTS clause instead of IN.
-IN is used in conjunction with lists of comma-separated values, which will increase the computational cost of the query.
+Using `EXISTS` versus `IN` depends on the type of results you are trying to return.
+If you are only interested in a single value, use the `EXISTS` clause instead of `IN`. `IN` is used in conjunction with lists of comma-separated values, which will increase the computational cost of the query.

-When IN queries are run, the system must first process the subquery (the IN statement), then the entire query based on the relationship specified in the IN statement.
-EXISTS is far more efficient because the query does not have to be run through multiple times - a true/false value is returned while checking the relationship specified in the query.
+When `IN` queries are run, the system must first process the subquery (the `IN` statement), then the entire query based on the relationship specified in the `IN` statement. `EXISTS` is far more efficient because the query does not have to be run through multiple times - a true/false value is returned while checking the relationship specified in the query.

-To put it simply: the system does not have to process as much when using EXISTS.
+To put it simply: the system does not have to process as much when using `EXISTS`.

 | **Instead of this...** | **Try this!** |
 |-----|-----|